On a complex-analytic approach to stationary measures on $S^1$ with respect to the action of $PSU(1,1)$: Squeezing water from a stone: a deep dive into

 then all $c_n = 0$. \end{theorem} Applying this theorem to $z_n = \gamma_n.\infty$ (relative to a suitable enumeration of $\Gamma$), we get that a Fuchsian group of first kind $\Gamma \subset PSU(1,1)$ admits a Furstenberg measure only if

-this proving Corollary \ref{intro: Lebesgue is stationary}.2.
+thus proving Corollary \ref{intro: Lebesgue is stationary}.2.
 Combined with the exponential growth of Fuchsian groups, this condition implies that a Furstenberg measure $\mu$ cannot have a double-exponential moment with respect to the hyperbolic distance: if we let $c > 0$, then

-As for the strongest known moment conditions: it is known that J.Li's counterexample, given in the Appendix of \cite{10.1215/00127094-2020-0058}, provides a Furstenberg measure with an exponential moment, our approach shows that a Furstenberg measure cannot have a double-exponential moment.
-However, it is not even known whether there exists an example of a Furstenberg measure with a superexponential moment.
+As for the strongest known moment conditions: it is known that Jialun Li's counterexample, given in the Appendix of \cite{10.1215/00127094-2020-0058}, provides a Furstenberg measure with an exponential moment, our approach shows that a Furstenberg measure cannot have a double-exponential moment.
+It is widely believed for cocompact lattices that there is a Furstenberg measure with a superexponential moment, but we are not aware of a complete and self-contained argument being published.
+Moreover, we would like to mention several existing results related to decay of the coefficients in Borel series. \begin{itemize} \item Due to Denjoy, \cite{denjoy}, there exist $c_n$ and $z_n \in \mathbb{D}$, with $|c_n| \le k e^{-n^{1/2} - \varepsilon}$ such that

-Finally, we would like to remark that the proof of \cite[Theorem 3]{brownsums} is, essentially, non-constructive.
-In context of our problem, the idea is as follows.